-If you do not want to apply multiple names to your apps, you can organize them with labels and categories.
+If you do not want to apply multiple names to your apps, you can organize them with tags.
 This allows you to easily sort, filter, and page through them from their product index pages in the New Relic UI.

 You can also set distinct performance thresholds for each environment with alert conditions and key transactions.
 These thresholds will apply to the individual apps, while the overall app will not have its own thresholds.
 The overall app will treat incoming data according to the threshold for the relevant enviroment.

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.

 - Find answers on our sites and learn how to use our support portal.

 - Run New Relic Diagnostics, our troubleshooting tool for Linux, Windows, and macOS.